jfy133/MEx-IPA/README.md

 Requires the R packages tidyverse and gridExtra.

-To run on your own data, change the directory in the script (where indicated) before running in either Rstudio or
+To run on your own data, **change the directory in the app.R file (where indicated)** before running in either Rstudio or

 ```
 R -e "shiny::runApp('/<path>/<to>/MALT-Extract_iViewer')"